Thank you for subscribing

 man keying a car door

-How to fix a deep car scratch
+How to fix and repair a deep car scratch

 Deep scratches or marring often look white because they have peeled away the topcoat and basecoat to show the primer.
 They can be caused by scraping your car against objects, from vandalism like car keying, or from environmental factors like hail or stone chips.